Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of ATO data released on June 30, 2023, Collaroy Plateau had a median income among taxpayers of $62,416 and an average income of $102,183.
-These figures place the suburb in the top percentile nationally, compared to Greater Sydney's median of $60,817 and average of $83,030.
-As of September 2025, estimated median income is approximately $67,946 and average income is $111,236, based on an 8.86% Wage Price Index growth since June 2023.
-The 2021 Census data ranks Collaroy Plateau's household, family, and personal incomes between the 84th and 98th percentiles nationally.
-Income brackets show that 39.5% of residents earn over $4,000 weekly, with 55.7% earning over $3,000 weekly.
-This supports premium retail and service offerings in the suburb.
-Housing accounts for 15.0% of income, with residents ranking in the 98th percentile for disposable income.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Collaroy Plateau had a median income among taxpayers of $62,416 and an average income of $102,183.
+This places it in the top percentile nationally compared to median incomes of $60,817 across Greater Sydney and average incomes of $83,030 in Greater Sydney.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated current incomes would be approximately $67,946 (median) and $111,236 (average).
+The 2021 Census data shows household, family, and personal incomes in Collaroy Plateau rank between the 84th and 98th percentiles nationally.
+Income brackets indicate that 39.5% of residents earn over $4,000 weekly, with a total of 1,924 individuals falling into this category.
+This differs from the regional norm where the $1,500 - $2,999 bracket is predominant at 30.9%.
+Collaroy Plateau's affluence is evident with 55.7% earning over $3,000 weekly, supporting premium retail and service offerings.
+Housing accounts for 15.0% of income, while strong earnings place residents in the 98th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income